Albany parents furious over racist Instagram settlements for students

 RELATED: Albany students rally over racist Instagram page

-Sudduth says after Albany High administrators found out about the offensive images, they along with the school district took inappropriate disciplinary action against the posters, one of whom was punched in the face by another student outside the school."There was a lot of raucous and then they were escorted, almost paraded through a crowd of students....It should have been handled in a much more structured way.
+Sudduth says after Albany High administrators found out about the offensive images, they along with the school district took inappropriate disciplinary action against the posters, one of whom was punched in the face by another student outside the school.

+"There was a lot of raucous and then they were escorted, almost paraded through a crowd of students....It should have been handled in a much more structured way.
 I think the school failed in that regard."

+Joseph Salama, an attorney for three of 13 students, challenged in court documents that the district and school took inappropriate disciplinary action against the students who interacted with the posts.

+Lawyer Darryl Yorkey, who represents six of the students suing the Albany Unified School District, says his clients were involved in the Instagram photos as an original poster, commenters and followers.

-"While we may not like the subject matter that this deals with, it may be uncomfortable, this is definitely a first amendment case," says Darryl Yorkey, an attorney representing six of the students who are suing the Albany Unified School District.
-His clients were involved in the Instagram photos as original posters, commenters and people who "liked" the posts.
+"While we may not like the subject matter that this deals with, it may be uncomfortable, this is definitely a first amendment case," he says.
 "This is a clear example of a school board or a school district that has over-exceeded its bounds in disciplining kids."

 RELATED: Albany students unite after racist Instagram protest

-Yorkey says the school should not have disciplined the offending students at all, "this was speech that occurred completely outside of school on a platform that wasn't sponsored by school amongst students on a private account."
+Yorkey says the school should not have disciplined the offending students at all.

+"This was speech that occurred completely outside of school on a platform that wasn't sponsored by school amongst students on a private account."

-In an open letter, parents from The Black Advisory Group, the Jewish Parent Engagement Steering Committee, and the Familias Latinas de Albany, listed demands to the school district Monday night, including compensating each of the students targeted by the Instagram posts $80,000, which is the same amount some of the Instagram posters are receiving in their settlements from the school district.
+In an open letter, parents from The Black Advisory Group, the Jewish Parent Engagement Steering Committee, and the Familias Latinas de Albany, listed demands to the school district Monday night, including compensating each of the students targeted by the Instagram posts.